Subwaytime/waku/README.md

 ## Roadmap
 - Devtools Support
+- Allow usage of `resolveComponent` and `resolveDynamicComponent` as well as `defineComponent` and `defineAsyncComponent`
-- Remove Teleported Vue 3 Message from DOM (can get messy after multiple usage)
+- Remove teleported DOM Message after destroying an Element (it just gets messy after multiple mounting usages)

 Let me know if there are other Features that would work well with this Library!